Blog: How secure is my data?

 - Is your data vulnerable to interception and/or hacking?

 - Are we capturing your data, and if so what are we doing with it?
 If not, where's the catch with using our free tools?

 The short version is that we are doing nothing at all with your data, other than enabling you to analyse it; we are not monitoring it, we are not capturing it in any way, and we have no intention of ever doing so.

 Whilst we (or anyone else) can't claim that the internet will ever be 100% secure, we believe that we're taking all reasonable precautions to look after your data.
-Our website is protected by an Extended Validation (EV) security certificate, which means that any information passing between your browser and our server is protected with 256-bit encryption.
-Depending on your web browser, you should see a padlock icon and/or our company name highlighted in green in the address bar above, to indicate our active EV certificate.
+Our website is protected by an SSL security certificate, which means that any information passing between your browser and our server is protected with 256-bit encryption.
+Depending on your web browser, you should see a padlock icon in the address bar above, to indicate our valid certificate.
 We therefore believe that there is minimal risk in submitting your data to our website.